bitol-io/open-data-contract-standard/docs/examples/README.md

 # Examples of Data Contracts

 ## Executive summary
-This folder contains mainly excerpt of data contracts to illustrate specific sections & behaviors.
+This folder contains mainly excerpts of data contracts to illustrate specific sections & behaviors.

 ## Table of content
 * [Full example](#full-example)